Giving upward feedback is one of the toughest things to do as an employee. Here are some guidelines for giving feedback to your manager or CEO.

 I’m not proud of my silence.
 Looking back, I often think: What should I have done instead?

-Now four years later, after consuming every article, study, and book I could get my hands on, working one-on-one with companies through a consulting practice I started, and speaking with hundreds of business owners as the CEO of Know Your Company… I know exactly what I should have done to give feedback to my boss.
+Now almost a decade later, after consuming every article, study, and book I could get my hands on, working one-on-one with companies through a consulting practice I started, and serving with thousands of managers as the CEO of Know Your Team… I know exactly what I should have done to give feedback to my boss.

 If you’re an employee and you want to give your boss feedback, here are the lessons I’ve learned on what you can do.